8 Walkthrough 2: Approaching gradebook data from a data science perspective

 transforms the dataset into tidy data, where each variable forms a column, each observation forms a row, and each type of observational unit forms a table.

-Note that scores
+Note also that scores

 are in character format.
 We use mutate()